freefallcid/oe7drt/content/post/hs-dual-hat-with-pistar-v4.md

 ![Control Software](/images/post/2020/01/02_mmdvmhost.png)

 Choose the modes that you want to use.
-I only use DMR for now.
+I only use DMR and POCSAG for now.

 ### General information about the station